-Inter-cropping in Soybean
+Inter-cropping in soybean

-(21) Intercropping of soybean with suitable companion crop is found to be remunerative compared to sole cropping.
+- (20) Soybean is grown throughout the country as rainfed crop during the June/July to October.
+It is also successfully grown as intercrop with cotton, sugarcane and other horticultural crops.
+Soybean + pigeon pea in 4 : 2 combinations are most popular inter-cropping system under rainfed condition in Maharashtra including Vidarbha region. - (21) Intercropping of soybean with suitable companion crop is found to be remunerative compared to sole cropping.
 In rainfed areas where only one crop is possible, it is recommended that soybean should be inter-cropped with pigeon pea.
 Similarly, under irrigated situations, it can be inter-cropped with maize, sorghum, cotton, pearl millet, finger millet so that it does not interfere with the next rabi crop.
-Soybean can also be successfully planted on the bunds of paddy fields for additional income.

-(22) When inter-cropped, the sowing can be done at 30 cm row to row spacing in 4:2 (soybean + pigeon pea/ maize/ sorghum/ cotton) row ratio.
+Soybean can also be successfully planted on the bunds of paddy fields for additional income. - (22) When inter-cropped, the sowing can be done at 30 cm row to row spacing in 4:2 (soybean + pigeon pea/ maize/ sorghum/ cotton) row ratio.
 Farmers can also grow soybean at space available in different orchards like mango, jackfruit, guava, and papaya during initial years.
-The most popular cropping systems as well as inter-cropping sytems for different zones are given in Table 4.
+The most popular cropping systems as well as intercropping systems for different zones are given in Table 4.